 • Inquiring about beliefs – How did they come to adopt this particular perspective?

-• The coach must evaluate whether an individual’s understanding of labor pain, their coping mechanisms, and their desired birth experience are in harmony.
+• The coach must evaluate whether an individual’s understanding of labor pain, coping mechanisms, and desired birth experience are harmonious.
 If there is a discrepancy, meaning that their perspective hinders their ability to achieve their desired birth, the coach must reflect on it and propose exploring new perspectives.

-• One way to improve your labor experience is by exploring new ideas and perspectives.
+• One way to improve your labor experience is to explore new ideas and perspectives.
 Separating facts from myths about labor pain is an excellent place to start.
-By doing so, one can adopt a more positive attitude to help them have the desired experience.
+Doing so allows you to adopt a more positive attitude and have the desired experience.

 • Throughout the coaching process, it is essential to assess the commitment levels of clients toward the action plan.